King Charles III has been diagnosed with cancer, will halt public duties as he undergoes treatment

 The king is being treated as an outpatient, the palace said.

-It said Charles “remains wholly positive about his treatment and looks forward to returning to full public duty as soon as possible.”
+It said Charles, who has generally enjoyed good health, "remains wholly positive about his treatment and looks forward to returning to full public duty as soon as possible."

 The palace added that the king "has chosen to share his diagnosis to prevent speculation and in the hope it may assist public understanding for all those around the world who are affected by cancer.”

-Charles became king in September 2022 when his mother, Queen Elizabeth II, died at the age of 96.
+Charles became king in September 2022 when his mother, Queen Elizabeth II, died at the age of 96 after 70 years on the throne.

 News of the king's diagnosis comes as his daughter-in-law Kate, Princess of Wales, recovers from abdominal surgery that saw her hospitalized for about two weeks.

 Kate is still taking a break from royal duties as she recovers.
-Her husband, Prince William, who is heir to the throne, also took time off to help look after the couple's three children, but is due to preside over an investiture ceremony at Buckingham Palace on Thursday.
+Her husband, Prince William, who is heir to the throne, also took time off to help look after the couple's three children, but is due to preside over an investiture ceremony at Windsor Castle and a charity dinner on Wednesday.

+Charles took the throne intending to preside over a slimmed-down monarchy with fewer senior royals carrying out ceremonial public duties.
+But with Charles and Kate both temporarily sidelined, Prince Harry self-exiled to California and Prince Andrew largely banished from view because of his friendship with sex offender Jeffrey Epstein, the royal "Firm" risks becoming severely overstretched.

-The king personally called both the Prince of Wales and his second son, Prince Harry, — as well as his siblings Princess Anne, Prince Andrew and Prince Edward — to share news of his health.
+The king personally called both William and Harry — as well as his siblings Princess Anne, Prince Andrew and Prince Edward — to share news of his health.

-Harry, who quit royal duties in 2020 and moved to California, has spoken to his father about the diagnosis and “will be traveling to UK to see His Majesty in the coming days,” said the office of Harry and his wife, Meghan.
+Harry, who quit royal duties in 2020, has spoken to his father about the diagnosis and “will be traveling to U.K. to see His Majesty in the coming days,” said the office of Harry and his wife, Meghan.

 U.K. political leaders sent messages of support.
 Prime Minister Rishi Sunak tweeted: “Wishing His Majesty a full and speedy recovery.
 I have no doubt he’ll be back to full strength in no time and I know the whole country will be wishing him well.”

-Note: An earlier version of this story incorrectly said Prince William would oversee an investiture at Buckingham Palace.